-When recording vocals, perhaps a presence boost between 3 kHz – 6kHz would increase the clarity of voice.
+When recording vocals, perhaps a presence boost between 3 kHz – 6kHz would increase voice clarity.

-When miking a kick drum, a strong low-end response would be beneficial along with a slight presence boost.
+A strong low-end response would be beneficial when miking a kick drum, along with a slight presence boost.
 Conversely, a cut or lack of responsiveness in the high-end and mid-range frequencies would reduce the extraneous noise and muddiness of the kick drum recording, respectively.

 Choosing a microphone with a complimentary frequency response comes with the practice of recording various instruments.
 Once again, a solid strategy includes just 2 steps: